pengkong/A3M-for-CodeIgniter-2.0/README.md

 * DOM or domxml
 * GMP or Bcmatch

-## How to install?
+## Installation Instructions
-Check out the wiki: https://github.com/donjakobo/A3M/wiki/Installation-Instructions
+Check out our wiki: https://github.com/donjakobo/A3M/wiki/Installation-Instructions for help on getting started.

+## Help and Support
+* Found a bug?
+Try forking and fixing it.
+* Open an issue if you want to discuss/highlight it
+* Go to StackOverflow under the tag `codeigniter-a3m` http://stackoverflow.com/questions/tagged/codeigniter-a3m if you have implementation issues (installation problems, etc;)